notmail/notmail_spec/spec/send_api.md

 ## Notes
 > As a summary from the document 'server address resolution' and 'glossary' this are the main values that need to be considered when forgin HTTP messages.
 >
-> Each user is identifies within a server by it's *notmail*
+> Each user is identified within a server by it's *notmail*
 > **\<notmail> = \<user>@\<server>**
 >
 > Each server will present the following data as server address on a DNS resolution